HONEY BEEs have decline by 1/3 just in the last 5 years in the UK!! This is not hear say this is fact! A horrific fact!

 Then in autumn take them off.
 If it was a good summer they will be full, Comb with honey!
 If it was not a good summer then only a little or none.
 But that is the entire point, it is not only cool and funky thing to do it is totally ethical!
 As it has no impact on the bees ability to overwinter.

 WHY ALL THE FUSS?
-Honey bees like all other bugs are under huge pressure from pesticides, herbicides, bad farming practices, GMO's, urbanisation and so on.
+Honey bees like all other bugs are under huge pressure from pesticides, herbicides, bad farming practices, GMO's, loss of habitat and so on.

 BUT honey bees have an added challenge!
 They don't hibernate.
-So what?
-Well that is why they unlike any other bug make honey.
+What does that mean?
+This is why they unlike any other bug make honey.
 They need the honey as food for winter but this is where the problem comes in.
 They need a very specific nest , a home to live in and make then store this honey.
 NO a beehive is not a natural choice for bees.
 But a GARDENERS BEEHIVE is !
 Because it is based on a tree stump.
-Not only will they just move in, but they will thrive.
+Bees number one and most natural choice.

 Yes about the environment and people.
 Yes this is to help honey bees but not to the detriment of others or the environment.
 So all the wood we use is certified from ethical harvesting.
 All wood is A graded and to BS standard.
 Screws and studs are made in Germany and Italy.
 The roof is engineered wood and has a felt covering.
 I could go on but you get my picture, robust quality.